Contact Us

 4. Ongoing Support

-Another thing—you should not hear from your chosen practitioner only once a year.
-They’re not just your assessor—they’re your business advisor, and as such, consistent contact should be all year round.
+You should not hear from your chosen practitioner only once a year.
+In an ideal scenario, your audit firm is not just your assessor, but rather your business advisor, and as such, consistent contact should occur year-round, and their presence should be felt beyond just when they contract and deliver on your audit.

-A good audit firm/team will establish an open channel for communication available between you and your auditor.
+A good audit firm will establish an open channel for communication available between you and your auditor.
 That’s important because you’ll need to include them in discussions about:

-Ask your potential firms about their planning methodology—how will the two of you remain in contact?
+Ask your potential firms about their planning methodology and what their service and guidance look like beyond just project delivery.
+Understanding the cadence and expected interactions between your company and auditor is table stakes and a key part of growing a meaningful partnership.
 Having these discussions proactively can help you establish a trust level early on with the external team that will be critical to your relationship moving forward.
 If an auditor does not prioritize open dialogue between you, that raises questions regarding how you two will handle emerging risks and technologies, protect your data, and mature your operating processes.

 5. Fees

-As can be the case with other cheaper products, you run the risk in the short term of not obtaining satisfactory services demanded by your clients.
-Not only that, but your fees could become even more costly in the long run if you have to bring in another, more qualified team to get a last-minute assessment completed.
+Selecting the cheapest option may mean you run the risk in the short term of not obtaining satisfactory services demanded by your clients, which can impact your revenue goals and market outcomes.
+Not only that, but your fees could become even more costly in the long run if you must bring in another, more qualified team to get a last-minute assessment completed.

-Those possibilities don’t erase your budget constraints, however, though a nice mix of competitive pricing and value would probably be the best bet.
+Those possibilities don’t erase your budget constraints, however, so it is understandable to pursue a nice mix of competitive pricing and value.
 When vetting firms, find the one with the most transparency into their total price, and of course, find out if there are any cost efficiencies to be gained for multiple assessments.

 The previous five items will play major parts in your eventual decision, but you also shouldn’t discount the importance of picking a firm whose people will fit in with yours.